 - ABA Insurance Coverage Litigation Subcommittee on Computers & Technology, Co-Chair, 2010-2014

 Jason serves on the Board of Directors of the Federal Bar Association (Chicago Chapter) and previously served on the Board of Directors of the American Theater Company.
-He has been a volunteer for the Constitutional Rights Foundation's Lawyers in the Classroom program and a member of the IIT Chicago-Kent Career Strategies Task Force.
+He has been a volunteer for the U.S. District Court Hibbler Memorial Pro Se Assistance Program, a volunteer for the Constitutional Rights Foundation's Lawyers in the Classroom program, and a member of the IIT Chicago-Kent Career Strategies Task Force.

 Insights & Events